There are LOTS of apps that stream recordings of classical music.

 Commercial

-Some apps stream commercially licensed recordings
+Some platforms stream commercially licensed recordings

 (i.e. from record companies).